-It is based on a service modelling methodology which gathers data both for real time and historical analysis.
-With it, Obsidian’s objective is the real time and historic monitoring of the fulfillment of SLAs.
+It is based on a service modelling methodology which gathers data both for real-time and historical analysis.
+With this data, Obsidian’s objective is the real-time and historical monitoring of the fulfillment of SLAs.
 This, therefore, means that analysis is not part of its purpose.

 This model can be used as a base for classic BI tools, in order to create a more complete model.
-Obsidian offers a very valuable accompaniment for conventional business intelligence tools, as it provides a 360º vision of IT services, allowing for analysis of the impact of IT services on business processes.
+Obsidian is an extremely valuable accompaniment for conventional business intelligence tools, as it provides a 360º vision of IT services, allowing for analysis of the impact of IT services on business processes.

 Obsidian with analysis and visualisation tools

 In order to complete analysis, you will, first of all, need a data model.
 This model can be very simple and can be built using Excel or any other corporate tool.
-On the contrary, it can be built using business intelligence models.
+It can also be built using business intelligence models.

 Obsidian provides a complete model for service management which would be impossible to natively build with analysis tools.